gtod/postgres-json/README.md

 So we should be able to support a *CAT owns one or more HUMANS* relationship etc.  This is the point of using Postgre for JSON
-documents: we can choose precisely how much of the old fashioned relational database goodness to mix with the new fashioned JSON devil may care hedonism...
+documents: we can choose precisely how much of the old fashioned relational database goodness to mix with the new fashioned NoSQL devil may care hedonism...